 *If choosing service by mail:

-The server must mail the documents early enough for the other party to receive them before the hearing.
+The server must mail the documents early enough for the other party to receive them before the deadline for service.

 Certified mail is not required and may not meet legal requirements under Code of Civil Procedure § 1013(a).